Kuki Christian Church

 The Kuki Christian Church (KCC) is an association which is part of the National Council of Churches in India (NCCI).
 Through the NCCI, the KCC is part of the World Council of Churches (WCC).

 Administration

 Kuki Christian Church is governed by the Assembly of the Synods.
-Each synods has an executive secretary, and an annual conference takes place where moderators and leaders of the assembly are chosen by representatives of the synods.
+Each synod has an executive secretary, and an annual conference takes place where moderators and leaders of the assembly are chosen by representatives of the synods.
 The head of the congregation is T. Lunkim.

 The synods and their headquarters are: